Skip to Content

 Tips for a Smooth Journey with Your Electric Scooter

-Bringing an electric scooter on public transportation opens up a world of possibilities, from shortening your commutes to exploring new areas.
-However, it is crucial to keep in mind that rules and regulations differ by city and transportation company, so it’s best to research before embarking on your journey.
+Bringing an electric scooter on public transportation opens up possibilities, from shortening your commutes to exploring new areas.
+However, it is crucial to remember that rules and regulations differ by city and transportation company, so it’s best to research before embarking on your journey.
 Here are some tips to ensure a smooth experience when bringing your electric scooter aboard public transport.

-Before planning your journey, take time to research the specific rules and regulations of the transportation company you’ll be using.
-As mentioned earlier, each operator might have unique policies regarding the size, weight and foldability of electric scooters.
+Before planning your journey, research the specific rules and regulations of the transportation company you’ll be using.
+As mentioned earlier, each operator might have unique policies regarding the size, weight, and foldability of electric scooters.

 For instance, Amtrak allows electric scooters as long as they comply with its power source guidelines and can be stored safely.
-On the other hand, New York City subway prohibits e-scooters even if they are folded and stored correctly.
+On the other hand, the New York City Subway prohibits e-scooters even if they are folded and stored correctly.

 Additionally, be mindful of those around you when utilizing public transportation.
 Avoid blocking aisles or entrances and respect special needs seating areas.